lmagalhaes/pycourse/data-structure/lists.md

 * clear - Removes all elements in a list

-You can have a fuill of methods and attributes using the dir function:
+You can have a full of methods and attributes using the dir function:
 ```python
 dir([])
 ```